Oxfordshire: History

 Oxfordshire was recorded as a county in the early years of the 10th century and lies between the River Thames to the south, the Cotswolds to the west, the Chilterns to the east and the Midlands to the north, with spurs running south to Henley-on-Thames and north to Banbury.

 Although it had some significance as an area of valuable agricultural land in the centre of the country, it was largely ignored by the Romans and did not grow in importance until the formation of a settlement at Oxford in the 8th century.
-Alfred the Great was born across the Thames in Wantage, Vale of White Horse.
+Alfred the Great was born across the Thames in Wantage, in the Vale of White Horse.
 The University of Oxford was founded in 1096, although its collegiate structure did not develop until later on.
 The university in the county town of Oxford (whose name came from Anglo-Saxon Oxenaford = "ford for oxen") grew in importance during the Middle Ages and early modern period.
 The area was part of the Cotswolds wool trade from the 13th century, generating much wealth, particularly in the western portions of the county in the Oxfordshire Cotswolds.
 Morris Motors was founded in Oxford in 1912, bringing heavy industry to an otherwise agricultural county.
-The importance of agriculture as an employer declined rapidly in the 20th century; currently under one percent of the county's population are involved due to high mechanisation.
+The role of agriculture as an employer declined rapidly in the 20th century; as of 2023, 1.2 per cent of the county's population are involved in agriculture, forestry, or fishing due to high mechanisation.
 Nevertheless, Oxfordshire remains a very agricultural county by land use, with a lower population than neighbouring Berkshire and Buckinghamshire, which are both smaller.

 During most of its history, the county was partitioned as fourteen divisions called hundreds, namely Bampton, Banbury, Binfield, Bloxham, Bullingdon, Chadlington, Dorchester, Ewelme, Langtree, Lewknor, Pyrton, Ploughley, Thame and Wootton.

 The Oxfordshire and Buckinghamshire Light Infantry, the main army unit in the area, was based at Cowley Barracks on Bullingdon Green, Cowley.

 The Vale of White Horse district and parts of the South Oxfordshire administrative district south of the River Thames were historically part of Berkshire, but, in 1974, Abingdon, Didcot, Faringdon, Wallingford and Wantage were added to the administrative county of Oxfordshire under the Local Government Act 1972.
 Conversely, the Caversham area of Reading, now administratively in Berkshire, was historically part of Oxfordshire, as was the parish of Stokenchurch, now administratively in Buckinghamshire.
-The areas of Oxford city south of the Thames, such as Grandpont, were transferred much earlier, in 1889.
+The areas of Oxford city south of the Thames, such as Grandpont, were transferred much earlier in 1889.

+In October 2024, the French theme-park operator Puy du Fou has received support from the United Kingdom government for its proposal to develop a £600 million site in Oxfordshire.
+Correspondence released to the public indicated that a UK trade minister expressed a willingness to assist with the project.

 Geography

-Oxfordshire includes parts of three Areas of Outstanding Natural Beauty.
-In the north-west lie the Cotswolds; to the south and south-east are the open chalk hills of the North Wessex Downs and the wooded hills of the Chilterns.
-The north of the county contains the ironstone of the Cherwell uplands.
-Long-distance walks within the county include the Ridgeway National Trail, Macmillan Way, Oxfordshire Way and the D’Arcy Dalton Way.